joanmateo71/Header-Creator/README.md

 # headercreator

-Header Creator is a script that makes a header for scripts.
+That script makes headers for scripts or files.